bbcmicrobit/PythonEditor/tests/manual/test-procedure.rst

 Tests Execution
 ---------------

+The test cases listed below always need to be run in a Chrome-based browser:

+- Connect and Flash over WebUSB and use REPL.
+- WebUSB error modal links are working.

 For a Primary Editor release run all the tests in all browsers.
-For a Beta Editor release, run all tests in Internet Explorer 10, except for the "Connect and Flash over WebUSB and use REPL" test case, which has to be run in a Chrome-based browser.
+For a Beta Editor release, run all tests in Internet Explorer 10, except for the test cases listed above that need to be run in a Chrome-based browser.

 Start each test case in a new instance of the Python Editor.